-- The FMV of the property on the date you receive it if you use the cash receipts and disbursements method of accounting, - The face amount of the obligation on the date you receive it if you use the accrual method of accounting, or - The stated redemption price at maturity less any original issue discount (OID) or, if there is no OID, the stated redemption price at maturity appropriately discounted to reflect total unstated interest.
-See Unstated Interest and Original Issue Discount (OID), under Other Rules, later.
+- The FMV of the property on the date you receive it if you use the cash method of accounting, - The face amount of the obligation on the date you receive it if you use the accrual method of accounting, or - The stated redemption price at maturity less any original issue discount (OID) or, if there is no OID, the stated redemption price at maturity appropriately discounted to reflect total unstated interest.
+See Unstated Interest and Original Issue Discount (OID), later.

 Debt not payable on demand.
-Any evidence of debt you receive from the buyer that is not payable on demand is not considered a payment.
+Any evidence of debt you receive from the buyer not payable on demand is not considered a payment.
 This is true even if the debt is guaranteed by a third party, including a government agency.